-You’ll join a child-focused community and make friends for life
+Norland offers a close-knit, welcoming and nurturing environment where you'll make friends for life

 We’re smaller than other higher education institutions, so you’ll experience a close-knit, warm and friendly environment and enjoy student life in the vibrant city of Bath.
 As an early years specialist organisation, you’ll join a unique community of like-minded people who are passionate about the health, wellbeing and education of the children we care for and their families.